DanielMartensson/CControl/README.md

 cd vcpkg

 # Bootstrap
-./bootstrap-vcpkg.sh # Linux
-bootstrap-vcpkg.bat # Windows
+./bootstrap-vcpkg

-# Install Intel-Math Kernel Library
+# Install Intel-Math Kernel Library (Works in Linux and Windows with MSVC)
+./vcpkg install intel-mkl

+# Intel MKL won't work with MinGW, instead CLapack will be used
-./vcpkg install intel-mkl # Linux vcpkg install intel-mkl # Windows
+./vcpkg install intel-mkl  --host-triplet=x64-mingw-static

 # Go out from vcpkg and then to CControl
 cd ..